qaznotquaz/qazs-zeitgeist-library/docs/pages/_snippets/birdie/boneshatter.md

 get out your **coconut flakes** and your **mineral slab**. divide the **dough** into six little balls, roll each of them in the **flakes** to coat them, and arrange them on the **slab**.

 ***step 27:***
-time for the third *(and final)* preparation channel. you've been enjoying this so far, right? i sure hope so! you're going to be channeling an **unrestricted amount of positive energy** into the **slab** according to another modified pattern. it's based on *gorkchuk's basic kiln*, but we're replacing all of its safety measures with the main motifs from *[gnome name?]'s instant*.
+time for the third *(and final)* preparation channel. you've been enjoying this so far, right? i sure hope so! you're going to be channeling an **unrestricted amount of positive energy** into the **slab** according to another modified pattern. it's based on *gorkchuk's basic kiln*, but we're replacing all of its safety measures with the main motifs from *snaps's instant*.

 obviously, things are going to get a little hot. *bask* in the *gentle wave of heat* as it washes over you, but maintain the channel into the **slab**. smile *giddily* and laugh - think of the *thrill*, the *rush*. your hands might *burn*, wouldn't that be ***nice?*** if your sleeves are touching the slab, *they may already be on fire*. exciting!